 Whichever method you use, all of these configuration methods:

 Details of certain important settings are listed under OSGi Configuration Settings.

 The Web console in AEM provides a standardized interface for configuring the bundles.
 The Configuration tab is used for configuring the OSGi bundles, and is therefore the underlying mechanism for configuring AEM system parameters.

 Any changes made are immediately applied to the relevant OSGi configuration, no restart is required.

 Changes made in the web console are saved in the repository as configuration files.
-These can be included in content packages for re-use in further installations.
+These files can be included in content packages for reuse in further installations.

-Adobe Experience Manager has its own defaults and so the defaults set might differ from those documented on the console.
+Adobe Experience Manager has its own defaults and so the defaults that are set might differ from the defaults documented on the console.

 To update a configuration with the web console:

 Access the Configuration tab of the Web Console by either: